znicholasbrown/ai_66/Manual/CPSB.md

 ### Testing Facts

-You will see \&lt;rel-op\&gt; associated with a lot of facts, this is a relative operator and allows you to test the relationship of the fact to another value, an example might be if you wanted the rule to be enabled when a certain amount of carbon had been collected:
+You will see <rel-op> associated with a lot of facts, this is a relative operator and allows you to test the relationship of the fact to another value, an example might be if you wanted the rule to be enabled when a certain amount of carbon had been collected:

 (defrule

 ( carbon-amount greater-than 1000)

- =\&gt;
+ =>

-( chat-to-all &quot;I have 1000 carbon!&quot;)
+( chat-to-all "I have 1000 carbon!")

 )

-For more detailed information about parameters, see the &quot;Parameters&quot; section later in this document.
+For more detailed information about parameters, see the "Parameters" section later in this document.

 ### Fact Parameters